Victims confront Colorado Springs gay nightclub killer, calling shooter a monster and a coward

 COLORADO SPRINGS, Colo.
 (AP) — One-by-one, nearly two dozen victims stood in a courtroom to confront the person who pleaded guilty to murdering five people and injuring 17 others in an attack last year on a nightclub that served as a sanctuary for the LGBTQ+ community in Colorado Springs.

 Some cried, others seethed with anger.
-They called Anderson Lee Aldrich a coward, monster and terrorist.
+They called Anderson Lee Aldrich coward, monster, terrorist.

 Family and friends of the deceased and survivors who witnessed the shooter unleash terror at Club Q a week before Thanksgiving made sure during Monday’s emotional hearing that Aldrich won’t start a life prison sentence without confronting the truth of the many lives ruined or inalterably changed.